-- an overview of the ARC orientation session; - the initial staff report with recommended option(s); and - a presentation of the SIPs.
+- an overview of the ARC orientation session; - the initial staff report with recommended and alternative accommodation scenarios; and - · a presentation of the SIPs.

 XI.
 COMPLETING THE ACCOMMODATION REVIEW

 Final Staff Report

 At the conclusion of the pupil accommodation review process, school board staff will submit a final staff report to the Board of Trustees which must be available to the public as determined in the school board's policy, and posted on the school board's website.